Dtibbs5145/webdb-i-challenge/queries.md

 ## Find all customers with postal code 1010

+    SELECT * FROM Customers
+    WHERE PostalCode = '1010'

 ## Find the phone number for the supplier with the id 11

+    SELECT Phone FROM Suppliers                             <<Just for phone number>> WHERE supplierId = '11'

+    SELECT Phone, SupplierName, SupplierId FROM Suppliers   <<Will show the phone, supplier id, and supplier name>> WHERE supplierId = '11'

 ## List first 10 orders ever places, descending by the order date